Economics in context

 You will need

-You'll be provided with Office 365 which includes Word and Excel.
+You'll be provided with Office 365, which includes Word and Excel.
 Your assignments can be done using Word, but some will include diagrams drawn by you.
-We will support and discuss alternative ways of doing this, but if you will want to draw diagrams on paper and not using software, you may want to take a photo of your diagram, and be able to paste your photos into Word.
+We will support and discuss alternative ways of doing this, but if you will want to draw diagrams on paper and not using software, you may want to take a photo of your diagram and be able to paste your photos into Word.
+Several activities on the module also require the use of Excel to practice analysing data and creating charts.